sam-almighty/Activity-Tracker-with-LogDNA/provision.md

     * SERVICE_PLAN_NAME is the type of plan.
 Valid values are *lite*, *7-days*, *14-days*, *30-days*

     * LOCATION is the region where the LogDNA instance is created.
-For example, a valid value is *us-south*
+To get the latest list of locations that are available for the {{site.data.keyword.at_full_notm}} service, see [Locations](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-regions).

 For example, to provision an instance with the 7 days retention plan, run the following command: